 For assistance completing your FAFSA, please reach out to your Coach for additional information and resources.

-In addition to submitting a FAFSA each year, meeting Satisfactory Academic Progress (SAP), and meeting Illinois Promise renewal requirements, we recommend that Scholars:
+While you are only required to submit a FAFSA each year, meet Satisfactory Academic Progress (SAP), and meet Illinois Promise renewal requirements, we recommend that Scholars:

 1. Attend New Scholar Orientation (new Scholars only)